jerome-lechampion/jerome-lechampion/README.md

 # Jérôme Le Champion
-👋 Hi, I’m Jérôme from France, living in Paris 🗼, FullStack Developper Freelance.
+👋 Hi, I’m Jérôme from France, living in Paris 🗼, FullStack Developper Freelance, my favorite stack is Postgres / Node / GraphQL / React.
 I really enjoy learning new languages and frameworks in Web and Mobile.

 <!---
 jerome-lechampion/jerome-lechampion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.